qq431169079/shttpd/README.md

-## shttpd 1.0.3 Snapshot
+## sHTTPD 1.0.3 Snapshot
 ###Description
 shttpd is simple http non-blocking web server which uses tcp sockets and select().
-Softwear is written for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.
+Software is written for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.

 ###Usage
 ```